-Imagine you’re a manufacturer or distributor who produces and/or sells complex products to a field of VARs across the U.S. You know how valuable your products can be to end-users, and you know how important it is to communicate this value to them.
+If you’re a manufacturer or distributor who produces and/or sells complex products to a field of VARs across the U.S., you know how valuable your products can be to end-users, and you know how important it is to communicate this value to them.

 Unfortunately, your channel partners aren’t as well-versed in the nuances of your products, and they don’t seem as concerned as you are with properly marketing your products to end-users.
 Because of these limitations, you feel like your channel sales aren’t performing like they should be.